-Moncler is present in more than 70 markets worldwide, through a retail distribution channel consisting of mono-brand stores (201 in 2017) and an online store, and a wholesale distribution channel consisting of multi-brand stores and mono-brand sales points managed by third parties within department stores (59 shop-in-shops in 2017).
+Moncler is present in all the most important markets worldwide, through a retail distribution channel, consisting of mono-brand Directly Operated Stores (193 in 2018), (DOSs) an online store and a wholesale channel, consisting of multi-brand stores and mono-brand stores (55 in 2018) within department stores (Shop-In-Shops, SISs) and of important specialists in the online sales of luxury goods (e-tailers).
 The Company operates locally through regional organisations: EMEA, the Americas, Asia and Rest of the World.

-At 31 December 2017, the total number of employees amounted to 3,498 (70% women) and the geographical area with the highest number of employees was EMEA (63% of people).
+At 31 December 2018, the total number of employees amounted to 4,155 (71% women) and the geographical area with the highest number of employees was EMEA (63% of people).